kevzhumba/cs262hw1/README.md

 ```sh
 python3 grpc/src/run_client.py
 ```
 You will then be asked to input a hostname and port; the hostname can be found by following the above instructions on the server machine, and the port is 6000.
-If the connection is successful, you will see ```Connected to Server```.
-If not, check that the host and port are correct.
+You will see ```Connected to Server``` indicating that the client is running, but the connection will be evaluated only once you perform an action.
+If an action fails, check that the host and port are correct.

 ## Sending Messages
 The client will prompt for a command.
 Typing ```help``` will provide the user with various operations.